 These buttons are also used to control Pan and Tilt when in the PTZ mode.
-When in the PIP display format, pressing the Up and Down arrow buttons moves the position of the small screen counter-clockwise and clockwise, and pressing the Left and Right buttons changes the PIP screen size.
+When in the PIP display format, pressing the Up and Down arrow buttons moves the position of the small screen counterclockwise and clockwise, and pressing the Left and Right buttons changes the PIP screen size.

-In the playback mode, pressing the description button plays video backward at high speed.
-Pressing the button again toggles the playback speed from description.
-The screen displays description plays video forward at high speed.
-Pressing the button again toggles the playback speed from description.
-The screen displays description and description description description.
-The screen displays description description description description.
-The screen displays description description description description description description.
-The screen displays description desc
+In the playback mode, pressing the dutton plays video backward at high speed.
+Pressing the button again toggles the playback speed from , , and the screen displays , and and respectively.
+While playing video, pressing the button plays video forward at high speed.
+Pressing the button again toggles the playback speed from , and ,